ITU's 160 anniversary

 13:40-14:40 Panel discussion on Digitalization for a Circular Economy: Standards, Policies, and Partnerships for a DPIS Framework

 This panel will explore how Digital Product Information Systems (DPIS), including digital product passports and traceability platforms, can drive circularity and transparency across sectors.
-It will provide insights into the blueprint for a Global DPIS Framework and updates on pilot projects in textiles and batteries, highlighting how standards, policies, and international collaboration can enable sustainable value chains and inform UNEA-7 discussions on digital sustainability.
+Panellists will discuss how standards, policies, and international collaboration can enable sustainable value chains and how to achieve global interoperability of DPIS, to inform UNEA-7 discussions on digital sustainability.

 Questions & Answers